 We could be forced to pay substantial damage awards if product liability claims that may be brought against us are successful.

 The use of any of our product candidates in pre-clinical and clinical trials, and the sale of any approved products, may expose us to liability claims and financial losses resulting from the use or sale of our product candidates, namely LYMPHIR.
-We have obtained limited product liability insurance coverage for our pre-clinical and clinical trials of $5.0 million per occurrence and in the aggregate, subject to a deductible of $25,000 per bodily injury and property damage occurrence, and a medical expense per person limit of $25,000.
+We have obtained limited product liability insurance coverage for our pre-clinical and clinical trials of $5 million per occurrence and in the aggregate, subject to a deductible of $25,000 per bodily injury and property damage occurrence, and a medical expense per person limit of $25,000.
+We intend to obtain similar product liability insurance coverage for LYMPHIR.
 There can be no assurance that our existing insurance coverage will extend to any other product candidates in the future.
 Any product liability insurance coverage may not be sufficient to satisfy all liabilities resulting from product liability claims.
 A successful claim may prevent us from obtaining adequate product liability insurance in the future on commercially desirable terms, if at all.
-Even if a claim is not successful, defending such a claim would be time consuming and expensive, may damage that product's reputation, as well as ours, in the marketplace, and would likely divert management's attention, any of which could have a material adverse effect on us.
+Even if a claim is not successful, defending such a claim would be time consuming and expensive, may damage that product's and our reputations in the marketplace, and would likely divert management's attention, any of which could have a material adverse effect on us.

 Litigation & Legal Liabilities - Risk 2